marihachi/luna-parse/README.md

 # lunaparse.js
-A template generator of recursive descent parser for JavaScript.
+A parser generator of recursive descent parser for JavaScript.

 ## What is lunaparse?
 lunaparse uses languages derived from PEG to describe grammars.\